gardener/machine-controller-manager/docs/faq.md

 The answers in this FAQ apply to the newest (HEAD) version of Machine Controller Manager.
 If you're using an older version of MCM please refer to corresponding version of this document.
-Few of the answers assume that the MCM being used is in conjuction with [cluster-autoscaler](https://github.com/gardener/autoscaler):
+Few of the answers assume that the MCM being used is in conjunction with [cluster-autoscaler](https://github.com/gardener/autoscaler):

 # Table of Contents:
 <!--- TOC BEGIN -->